Updated: Apr 20

 You want to feel happier, less anxious, more at ease with your life.

-The strategies you’ve used - the coping and self-medication, the late nights spent endlessly trying to figure out how everyone seems to be doing just fine but you – they just don’t help.
+The strategies you’ve used - the coping skills and self-medication, the late nights spent endlessly trying to figure out how everyone seems to be doing just fine but you – they just don’t help.
 You can never just… feel okay.

 You feel like you're on a hamster wheel going nowhere.